Steps to Get Ready to File Your 2019 Tax Return

 The Tax Cuts and Jobs Act overhauled many tax laws affecting income, credits, and deductions.
-Alternative Minimum Tax, the Child Tax Credit, Bonus Depreciation, Gift Tax, and tax brackets are just a few of the many impacted tax laws that changed from previous years.
-As 2018 ends, you may want to think about brushing up on the changes so you can claim the highest refund given your unique tax situation.
+Alternative Minimum Tax, the Child Tax Credit, Bonus Depreciation, and Gift Tax are just a few of the many impacted tax laws that changed in 2018.
+As 2019 ends, you may want to think about brushing up on the changes so you can have the best tax outcome given your unique tax situation.
 For the best guidance, find an experienced tax advisor who can walk you through the impacts based on your unique life situation.

 5 – Contribute to Charities

 If you donate cash or property to charities by Dec.
-31, 2018, and you expect to itemize deductions you can deduct the contributions on your 2018 tax return.
-Just remember to get a receipt from the charitable organization you’re donating to.
-The IRS may require you to substantiate those contributions by providing receipts and appraisals if you get audited.
+31, 2019, and you expect to itemize deductions you can deduct the contributions on your 2019 tax return.
+Just remember to keep a bank record (such as a cancelled check) or get a receipt from the charitable organization you’re donating to.
+For cash contributions of $250 or more you must have written acknowledgment from the charity.

 6 – Spend Your FSA Funds

 Flexible spending accounts (FSAs) cover common medical or dependent care costs.
 With these accounts, if you don’t use all your FSA funds by the end of the year, you could lose the rest.

 If you have extra money in a health FSA to spend, you might want to schedule doctor or dentist appointments before the end of the year, or buy prescription medicine, hearing aids, or contact lenses.